MPES: Project Management in the Health Sector

 • Plant Protection Products, Biocides, Cosmetics, Pharmaceuticals

-• Mastering all stages of product impact assessment: health risks (consumer, worker, operator), environmental risks
+• Master all stages of product impact assessment: health-

-• Plan the stages of development, deployment, and evaluation
+• Plan the stages of development, implementation, and evaluation

 of the performance of a QSE management system in compliance

-with the regulatory frameworks of the industrial environment (ICPE, etc.) and the
+with the regulatory frameworks governing the industrial environment (ICPE, etc.) and the

-• Monitor and promote quality and integrated QSE systems
+• Monitor and coordinate quality and integrated QSE systems

 • Identify, prevent, and address the environmental impacts of industrial activities

-• M1 + M2 open to apprenticeships, schedules adapted to optimize practical training
+• M1 and M2 programs are open to apprentices, with tailored schedules designed to optimize hands-on training

 CAREER OPPORTUNITIES

-PROJECT MANAGER IN ENVIRONMENTAL HEALTH AND RISK ASSESSMENT I ENGINEER, ASSISTANT, COORDINATOR IN QUALITY, SAFETY, HEALTH, AND ENVIRONMENT (QSSE) I PRODUCT STEWARDSHIP I CERTIFICATION ENGINEER
+ENVIRONMENTAL, HEALTH, AND RISK ASSESSMENT PROJECT MANAGER I ENGINEER, ASSISTANT, QHSE COORDINATOR (QUALITY, HEALTH, SAFETY, AND ENVIRONMENT) I PRODUCT STEWARDSHIP I CERTIFICATION ENGINEER

 TU : PROJECT MANAGEMENT IN HEALTHCARE (S1)